inwut/sql_parser/README.md

 The parser works by recursively applying these rules to build a parse tree (AST).
 The tree structure represents the relationships between the components of the query and contains detailed information about selected fields, target tables, filtering conditions, sorting directions etc. The AST can be used in various ways, such as further processing and integration with other systems for **query execution**, **data retrieval** and **output formatting** and working with databases in general.

-The `sql_parser` processes base SQL-like clauses, specifically:
+The `sql_query_parser` processes base SQL-like clauses, specifically:

 * **SELECT clause**: Allows selecting fields or using aggregate functions (`COUNT`, `SUM`, `AVG`, `MAX`, `MIN`) on them.
 * **FROM and JOIN clauses**: Defines data sources and relationships between them using `JOIN` and `ON` with `=` condition on fields.